nathankadria/nathankadria.github.io/_pages/cv.md

 ---
 layout: cv
-permalink: /resume/
+permalink: /CV/
-title: resume
+title: CV
 nav: true
 nav_order: 5
-cv_pdf: NKResumeG.pdf # you can also use external links here
+cv_pdf: NKResume25.pdf # you can also use external links here
-description: UNDER CONSTRUCTION - click the PDF icon to open a condensed resume
+description: Click the PDF icon to open a one page resume
 toc:
   sidebar: left
 ---